claudielarouche/claudielarouche/_projects/portfolio-website/porfolio-website.md

 - Customizable
 - With a clean look and feel

 You don't need to know HTML, but you will need to learn Markdown.
 I promise it is easy!
-And I'll provide tons of documentation.
+And I'll provide tons of documentation (Coming soon!).

 For example, here's how text formatting works in Markdown: